homerabbitsky/weekend/ANSWERS.md

 # When do you need to pull?

-Pull is needed at the begining of a repo.
-Start of day, when a team member tells the team to pull/a new update(s) werer added, or local project has issues and you need a new/clean copy.
+Pull is needed at the beginning of a repo.
+Pull can be used for multi-computer use.
+Pull can be used for start of day, when a team member tells the team to pull/a new update(s) werer added, or local project has issues and you need a new/clean copy.
 Another example for a pull can be used for a branch, fork, clone, etc.